JThyroff/miraklconnector/README.md

 1. Install Mirakl sdk as described in Mirakl Faq and adjust the path to autoload.php.

-2. Generate the Mirakl Api Credentials and add them to the apikey.json.
+2. Generate the Mirakl Api Credentials.
+Copy template.apikey.json, rename it to apikey.json and add your credentials.